marvinse/webcomponents/README.md

 root.appendChild(template.content);
 ```

-The :host selector allow us to style the shadow host itself, and the :host-context is pretty similar, because allow us to style the shadow host, but we can put the host-context class in the host or in any host parent
+The :host selector allow us to style the shadow host itself, and the :host-context is pretty similar, because allow us to style the shadow host, but we can put the host-context class in the host or in any host parent.

+You can now go to [Webcomponents Intermediate 2] (https://github.com/marvinse/webcomponents/tree/webcomponentsintermediate2).